-Vaccine against black fever being testedApril 23rd, 2012 By Sandi Doughton in Medications /
+Vaccine against black fever being testedApril 23, 2012 By Sandi Doughton in Medicine & Health / Medications

 After more than two decades of research, scientists are testing the first vaccine against the deadliest form of a disease that infects more than 12 million people worldwide.

 Called leishmaniasis, or black fever, the parasitic infection is transmitted by the bite of no-see-um-sized sand flies, whose range appears to be expanding - including in the United States.
 But if the vaccine proves effective, it will be most valuable in India, Bangladesh, Brazil and the handful of other countries where the virulent version is most prevalent.

 Three dozen volunteers in Tacoma, Wash., are rolling up their sleeves for the first shots, as part of a clinical trial to ensure that the vaccine is safe.
 Results so far are promising, but it will be months before the final data are in, said Dr. Franco Piazza, medical director for the Infectious Disease Research Institute or IDRI.
 Researchers at the Seattle nonprofit are seeking vaccines and cures for several neglected diseases, but black fever is the one they've worked on longest.

 The vaccine's safety will also be tested in India, starting late this year.
 If it passes those hurdles, the drug will then get a larger-scale test in India to see how well it protects people from the disease.

 The work is funded by the Bill & Melinda Gates Foundation.

 "It's early days," cautioned IDRI founder Dr. Steve Reed, who for many years waged a lonely battle against a disease few Americans have ever heard of - or can pronounce.
 (It's leash-muh-nye-uh-sis.)
 Reed's quest got a huge boost when the Gates Foundation took up the cause, funneling $54 million to IDRI's leishmaniasis research.